Hand division hero

-The Duke Division of Hand Surgery brings expert faculty from surgery, plastic surgery, and orthopedic surgery into a unified team dedicated to providing the highest quality care for patients requiring hand and upper extremity surgery.
+The Duke Division of Hand Surgery brings together expert faculty from surgery, plastic surgery, and orthopaedic surgery to form a cohesive team, delivering exceptional care to patients in need of hand and upper extremity surgical treatments.

-The Division of Hand Surgery provides expert care for various conditions, from common hand pain and injuries like arthritis, fractures, and cysts to complex issues such as hand, finger, and thumb reattachments following amputation.
-Our specialists also focus on wrist pain, injuries, and sports-related conditions.
+The Division of Hand Surgery offers exceptional care for a wide range of conditions, from common issues such as arthritis, fractures, and cysts to complex challenges like reattaching hands, fingers, and thumbs after amputation.
+Our specialists also provide expert treatment for wrist pain, injuries, and sports-related conditions.

-Duke's plastic surgery hand experts are at the forefront of innovative surgeries, including reattaching amputated hands, fingers, and thumbs and using microsurgical techniques to repair damaged nerves and arteries.
-Duke is one of only about 10 hospitals in the U.S. to have successfully performed a hand transplant.
+Duke's plastic surgery hand experts lead the way in innovative procedures, including reattaching amputated hands, fingers, and thumbs, as well as utilizing microsurgical techniques to repair damaged nerves and arteries.
+Notably, Duke is among only about 10 hospitals in the United States to have successfully performed a hand transplant.

 Patient Care